entdec/scribo/docs/content.md

 To keep the CMS easy to use and not have to much impact on your existing database, all content is kept in one model: `Content`.
-The field 'kind' is used to make a distinction between text-based content (content) and binary content (assets).
+The field 'kind' is used to make a distinction between text-based content (text) and binary content (assets).

 ## Content
-Text based content or (content) is meant for things like:
+Text based content (kind: text) is meant for things like:
 - Text (text/plain)
 - HTML (text/html)
 - JavaScript